-If you have a faculty member who wants to offer a mock trial class, the professor or department assistant will likely be able to manage these processes.
-The faculty member can also contact AMTA for a sample syllabus.
+If you have a faculty member who wants to offer a mock trial class, the professor, department chair or department assistant will likely be able to manage these processes.
+(See Chapter 1h in this Handbook.)
+The faculty member can also view sample syllabuses on AMTA's website.